lextm/jekyll-theme-chirpy/_posts/2007-12-24-grapevine-voice-free-unmanaged-resources.md

 You can check GrapeVine code to see what I have written and the bug is not hard to find.
 I destroyed the handle already but continued to return the Icon instance to the caller.
 Even though the exception is raised later, you cannot locate the bug in a glance.

-David’s original code fails to free the unmanaged resource because DestroyIcon is not called.
+David's original code fails to free the unmanaged resource because DestroyIcon is not called.
 It is a horrible mistake that my modifications mess things up.
-BTW, the fix is really easy after reading MSDN carefully (“since the form creates its own copy of the icon”).
+BTW, the fix is really easy after reading MSDN carefully ("since the form creates its own copy of the icon").

 Yes, simply return a clone (created by Icon.Clone) of the Icon instance (created by Icon.FromHandle), and call DestroyIcon on the first Icon instance (created by Icon.FromHandle).
 And there should be no more baggage.